About Us

 Building Trays

-After being cut, the boards are pieced together into two sizes of trays.
-The smaller tray needs to fit inside of the larger tray when the clamshell closes.
-Also, there must be enough space between the nested trays for the width of the covering material.
-These are definitely tricky the first few times.
+After cutting, the boards are assembled into two trays of different sizes.
+The smaller tray must fit precisely inside the larger one when the clamshell closes, with enough clearance between them to accommodate the thickness of the covering material.
+It’s definitely a bit tricky to get just right the first few times.

 Clamshell Processing